Aletheia: What Makes RLVR For Code Verifiers Tick?: Supporting Results

 \subsection{Supervised Fine-tuning}

-We train models using the Supervised Fine-Tuning (SFT) objective on the positively scored responses from \dpo{} across the $1.5-14$B scale to further validate our analyses of Negatives and Online components.
-Notably, we omit this algorithm from the main text because it differs from GRPO along two axes: Negatives and Online.
-However, in this section, we compare it to the other ``incomplete'' algorithms: Think-DPO, BatchOnline (BO-) GRPO, and RAFT.
+We train models using the Supervised Fine-Tuning (SFT) objective on the positively scored responses from \dpo{} (as described in \cref{sec: detailed-hparams}) across the \texttt{1.5-14B} scale to further validate our analyses of the Negatives and Online components.
+Notably, we omit this algorithm from the main text because it differs from \texttt{GRPO} along two axes: Negatives and Online.
+However, in this section, we compare it to the other ``incomplete'' algorithms: \texttt{DPO-Think}, \texttt{BO-GRPO}, and \texttt{RAFT}.
 We report results in \cref{tab: sft-results}.

-Removing two of the core components from GRPO significantly hampers performance across all model sizes.
-Our observations about the importance of on-policy learning decreasing with scale remain valid, as evidenced by the SFT--RAFT gap decreasing with scale (from $14.3\%$ to $8.6\%$).
-Crucially, the utility of negative samples for stabilizing training is more pronounced in these ablations, as shown by comparing the SFT--RAFT gap to the SFT--(BO-GRPO) gap.
-Despite BO-GRPO being only partially on-policy, it outperforms the fully on-policy RAFT across all model scales due to the presence of negative samples.
-At small scales, using batch-online GRPO: a mixture of on-policy training and negatives, is the best alternative to the full GRPO algorithm.
-However, at medium–large scales, using a completely offline algorithm (DPO-Think) can already yield good results at much lower cost, as mentioned in \cref{sec: analysis}.
+Removing two of the core components from \texttt{GRPO} significantly hampers performance across all model sizes.
+Our observations about the importance of on-policy learning decreasing with scale remain valid, as evidenced by the \texttt{SFT}--\texttt{RAFT} gap decreasing with scale (from \texttt{13.6\%} to \texttt{8.6\%}).
+Crucially, the utility of negative samples for stabilizing training is more pronounced in these ablations, as shown by comparing the \texttt{SFT}--\texttt{RAFT} gap to the \texttt{SFT}--(\texttt{BO-GRPO}) gap.
+Despite \texttt{BO-GRPO} being only partially on-policy, it outperforms the fully on-policy \texttt{RAFT} across all model scales due to the presence of negative samples.
+At small scales, using \texttt{BO-GRPO}: a mixture of on-policy training and negatives, is the best alternative to the full \texttt{GRPO} algorithm.
+However, at medium--large scales, using a completely offline algorithm (\texttt{DPO-Think}) can already yield good results at much lower cost, as mentioned in \cref{sec: analysis}.

-\subsection{Training on a mixed dataset}
+\subsection{Training on a Mixed Dataset}